kea012/chessgamemirror/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

+ Unit Testing: First, we made sure that all the object works for the game.
+Then, we made a unit test for funtions of our classes, including Board class, Character classes
+ (Bishop, King, Knight, Pawn, Queen, Rook), Move classes (BishopMove, KingMove, KnightMove, PawnMove, QueenMove, RookMove), Position class, GameAction class, GameState class.
+Each function of our classes will be tested multiple times with different cases if necessary.

+ Playtesting: The game was played by different players to ensure moves following the rule of chess and smooth gameplay.
+Additionally, playtesting helped us discover errors and fix them.